yubinkarki/Edit_Pad_Selenium/README.md

 **Note:**
 > Change VSCode interpreter to the version of Python in the venv.
 > Do not use sudo command to install packages after activating venv using pip.
 > Firefox webdriver i.e. *[geckodriver](https://github.com/mozilla/geckodriver/releases)* is needed in the project folder to launch an instance of the browser.

+For **'geckodriver' executable needs to be in PATH** error ➜ *sudo cp geckodriver /usr/local/bin* to copy the driver file.